Influence of channel mixing in fermionic Hong-Ou-Mandel experiments: Full HOM noise in the presence of mixing

 Our findings suggest that there might be an alternative interpretation of previous results, where the appearance of side dips and a nonvanishing central HOM dip were attributed to fractionalization~\cite{Bocuillon2013Science,Wahl2014,Marguerite2016}.
-Indeed, we have shown (at least qualitatively) that mixing is able to produce both these features. {This constitutes a starting point for a quantitative comparison with experimental data.}
+Indeed, we have shown (at least qualitatively) that mixing is able to produce both these features. {This constitutes a starting point for a quantitative comparison with experimental data.} {For completeness, we remind the reader that in the experiments in~\cite{Bocuillon2013Science,Marguerite2016} the excitations were injected into the outer edge channel only.}